 We construct an empirical test of competitive bidding in the auction platform, measuring the prevalence of imperfect competition by exploiting the random assignment of bidders to auctions and auction formats.
 We interpret a rejection of the null hypothesis of competitive bidding as evidence of tacit collusion.
 A bid is deemed 'competitive' if it is consistent with individual profit maximization.
-Conversely, bidders who systematically avoid these behaviors are deemed 'collusive,' since their actions are at odds with individual profit maximization (Chassang et al. 2023, Porter & Zona 1993, 1999).
+Conversely, bidders who systematically avoid these behaviors are deemed 'collusive,' since their actions are at odds with individual profit maximization (Chassang et al., 2023; Porter and Zona, 1993, 1999).
 Economic models of tacit collusion can be used to determine the factors that facilitate price coordination, but are typically silent regarding the particular collusive strategy that is selected by firms.
-We present a model which shows that round bidding can be an optimal strategy for a cartel to maintain tacit collusion in the presence of un-observable heterogeneous costs in Appendix C.
+In Appendix C, we present a model which shows that round bidding can be an optimal strategy to maintain tacit collusion in the presence of unobservable heterogeneous costs.